2019 Hyderabad gang rape and murder: Response

 The family of the victim welcomed the encounter.
 Thousands of people celebrated at the scene of the men's deaths the following day, some setting off firecrackers, distributing candies, showering police with flower petals, hoisting police to their shoulders, and shouting "hail the police!".
 The New York Times reported that crowds celebrating in the streets had brought traffic to a standstill.
 Celebrations were also reported in other areas.
 Politicians and celebrities thanked police for the encounter on social media.
 The BBC attributed the celebrations to frustration with the "meandering pace" of the judicial system in India, which often requires years and occasionally decades to adjudicate clear cases.
 The BBC noted the popularity of films featuring "trigger-happy, vigilante cops brazenly carrying out extrajudicial executions" and the number of tweets comparing the Cyberabad police officers with the protagonist of Singam, a 2010 film about an avenging police officer.

 The families of the accused were shocked with the news and questioned the killings.
 Human rights organizations and activists condemned the encounter.
 Maneka Gandhi stated that the case should have been tried in court.
 Karuna Nundy expressed concerns that "now nobody will ever know if the four men killed by the police were innocent men, arrested fast to show action.
 And whether four of the most brutal rapists roam free, to rape and kill more women."
 Amnesty International India stated that the "alleged extrajudicial execution" had raised disturbing questions and asked for an independent investigation.
-The Pioneer reported that multiple rights activists had termed the encounter as a distraction from the government's failures to safeguard women's rights.
+Other human rights organizations called the encounter a distraction from the government's failures to safeguard women's rights.
 Meenakshi Ganguly of Human Rights Watch tweeted, "To appease public rage over state failures against sexual assault, Indian authorities commit another violation."
 Activist Rukmini Rao criticized some members of parliament for adding to the pressure on police, telling News Today "The police are acting on what they see as public support.
 And today we find not just public support, ordinary citizens, but we are finding members of parliament demanding lynchings, demanding killings, and if that is the case, how do you expect the police to act?
 The parliament has to uphold constitutional law."
 The Telangana High Court ordered to preserve the bodies of the accused until 13 December, and permitted their transfer (due to lack of morgue space) to Gandhi Hospital.

 The National Human Rights Commission of India initiated an investigation of the killings and will send a team led by a senior officer to Telangana.
 News Today has questioned whether the encounter was staged.
 In May 2022, the Inquiry Commission headed by former Supreme Court judge V. S. Sirpurkar concluded in its report that the encounter was staged, and the accused "were deliberately fired upon with an intent to cause their death".
 The commission went on to recommend that the involved police officers be tried for murder.
 The Supreme Court of India transferred the matter to the Telangana High Court for further action.